 9.1.2 Electric heating devices in direct contact with nitrous oxide are prohibited.
 Only indirect electric heaters are allowed with sufficient safety controls to prevent exceeding 150 °C are allowed.
 Water bath heaters, low pressure steam, or other temperature self-limiting devices are recommended;

 9.1.3 All pumps, compressors, or other equipment with rotating or sliding components shall be protected by automatic controls against loss of prime and excessive operating temperatures.
 Pumps shall not be allowed to operate with no flow or loss of prime.
-A numbers of serious accidents have been attributed to overheated equipment.
+A number of serious accidents have been attributed to overheated equipment.

 9.1.4 Best practice for liquid transfer pumps is to install the pump with a flooded suction line and a liquid return connection to help quench a decomposition reaction.
 Strainers should be installed on the suction and discharge of liquid pumps to provide a heat sink that assists in quenching a decomposition flame front.